humanmade/altis-cloud/docs/limitations.md

 ## Execution Time Limit

-All web requests are subject to a 60 second maximum execution.
+All web requests are subject to a 60-second maximum execution.
 Anything that requires more time than this should be offloaded to a background cron task using `wp_schedule_single_event()` or similar.
+See [Scheduled tasks](./scheduled-tasks.md) for more information.

 ## No Custom PHP Modules